JuliaGraphics/Tk.jl/examples/README.md

 One can bind a callback to an event in tcltk.
 There are few things to know:

 * Callbacks have at least one argument (we use `path`).
-With `tk_bind`, other arguments are matched by name to correspond to tcltk's percent substitution.
+With `bind`, other arguments are matched by name to correspond to tcltk's percent substitution.
 E.g. `f(path, x, y)` would get values for x and y through `%x %y`.